microsoft/fluentui/packages/react-spinbutton/Spec.md

 One interesting aspect of `SpinButton` in v8 is that the `value` prop (the prop that dictacts the actual current value of the control) is a string but `min`, `max` and `step` are all numbers.
 This is in keeping with `<input type="number">` where the `value` attribute is also a string but it feels odd for a React component that works with numeric values to take in a string `value` prop.

 v8 supports an optional icon that appears before the label.
-None of the other v8 input controls support adding an icon next to the label as part of the component API so this feature will be omitted from this proposed API.
-This can be achieved by aligning an icon with the control or perhaps by updating the vNext `Label` component to support icons.
+As none of the other v8 input controls support adding an icon next to the label as part of their component APIs and how [labeling will work for vNext inputs is still an open question](https://github.com/microsoft/fluentui/issues/19627#issuecomment-1022646775) this feature will be omitted from this spec.
+Having an icon by the control can be achieved by aligning an icon with the control or perhaps by updating the vNext `Label` component to support icons.

 #### Props